Get Help Now (855) 722-6926

-We know Shawn as the handsome and talented singer who recently came to fame with his hits like, “Mercy,” “Life of the Party,” and “Never Be Alone.”
-In a recent interview, Shawn said he “I knew people who had suffered from anxiety and found it kind of hard to understand, but then when it hits you, you’re like, ‘Oh my God, what is this?
-This is crazy.”
-The star says he never struggled as a kid, but depression creeped in later in his life
+We know Shawn as the handsome and talented singer who recently came to fame with his hits like “Mercy,” “Life of the Party,” and “Never Be Alone.”
+In a recent interview, Shawn said, “I knew people who had suffered from anxiety and found it hard to understand, but then when it hits you, you are like, ‘Oh my God, what is this?
+This is crazy.’”2 The star says he never struggled as a kid, but depression crept in later in his life.

-The beautiful British actress, Catherine Zeta Jones, has had some tough years, from her husband’s cancer to her own very public battle with bipolar disorder.
-While the couple was fighting Michael Douglas’s cancer, Zeta Jones was facing her very own battle with bipolar disorder.
+The beautiful British actress, Catherine Zeta-Jones, has had some tough years, from her husband’s cancer to her own very public battle with bipolar disorder.
+While the couple was fighting Michael Douglas’s cancer, Zeta-Jones was facing her very own battle with bipolar disorder.

 According to the Telegraph, “Catherine’s openness has been applauded by charities for helping to change the perception of mental illness in society.
-Bipolar disorder is something Zeta Jones will deal with for the rest of her life, and in April she checked herself into hospital for treatment – something she plans to do regularly, as part of her quest to stay healthy.”
+Bipolar disorder is something Zeta-Jones will deal with for the rest of her life, and in April, she checked herself into hospital for treatment – something she plans to do regularly, as part of her quest to stay healthy.”

 “It gets a lot better once you have to talk to people every day,” she added.
-“Then you’re like, ‘Okay, I guess it’s my job, I have to do it!’”
+“Then you’re like, ‘Okay, I guess it’s my job.
+I have to do it!’”

 Bella is one of many celebs with social anxiety, and her candidness about her experience helps to shed light on the fact that many of the personal struggles we live with will not go away simply with the presence of fame and fortune.
 It takes a much deeper approach to look for those solutions within and through the people around you.